 Charlevoix is a beautiful region of the province of Quebec in Canada.
 Famous for its idyllic topography of rolling hills and mountains along the St. Lawrence River, the landscape is actually the result of the impact of a massive meteorite that crashed down millions of years ago and created a deep crater nearly 60 kilometers in diameter.

-Charlevoix attracts visitors because of its agro-tourism and regional fare, arts & culture, and scenic driving routes that highlight the region's many attributes.
-In addition the small towns that dot the region are lovely places to stop and soak in Quebec's history via the architecture and regional charm.Continue to 2 of 8 below.
+Charlevoix attracts visitors because of its agritourism and regional farm-to-table cuisine, arts and culture, and scenic driving routes.
+In addition, the small towns that dot the region are lovely places to stop and soak in Quebec's history via the architecture and regional charm.

-Where is CharlevoixThe 6,000 km 2 region of Charlevoix, Quebec, begins an hour east of Quebec City and continues along the north shore of the St. Lawrence River, ending in the town of Malbaie, just short of Tadoussac.Continue to 3 of 8 below.
+The 6,000 square-kilometer (2,317 square miles) region of Charlevoix, Quebec, begins an hour east of Québec City and continues along the north shore of the St. Lawrence River, ending in the town of La Malbaie, just short of Tadoussac.

 Getting to Charlevoix

 Quebec City is a natural starting point for a trip to Charlevoix.
 From Quebec City, drive an hour and a half east on Hwy 138.